-- A. Employees are each entitled to four (4) days (non-accumulative) of personal/emergency leave per year provided that an adequate substitute can be found for the requested dates.
+- A. Employees are each entitled to three (3) paid days of personal/emergency leave per year provided that an adequate substitute can be found for the requested dates.
 The employee must give notice for such leave to the principal or supervisor three (3) days in advance of taking said leave.
-In situations when advance notification cannot be given, the principal or supervisor shall be notified as soon as possible. - B. Two (2) days shall be with pay and three (3) additional days with the provision that the employee pay the substitute provided a sub is hired.
-If no sub is hired the payment for the sub will be deposited into the TEA student scholarship account once a year. - C. Personal leave days shall not be used to extend (before or after) summer vacations.
-Personal leave days may be used to extend (before or after) winter break, spring break or holidays with Superintendent approval upon recommendation from the supervisor/principal.

-D. Employees may carry over two (2) days with pay (no substitute cost) to the next year.
-An employee may not accumulate more than four (4) days with pay (no substitute cost) in any given year.
-An employee shall take no more than five personal days per year (paid or sub pay).
-An employee may choose to cash-out unused paid personal leave days at their per diem rate in June.
+In situations when advance notification cannot be given, the principal or supervisor shall be notified as soon as possible. - B. Personal leave days shall not be used to extend (before or after) summer vacations.
+Personal leave days may be used to extend (before or after) winter break, spring break or holidays with Superintendent approval upon recommendation from the supervisor/principal. - C. Employees may carry over two (2) days with pay to the next year.
+An employee may not accumulate more than five (5) days in any given year.
+An employee shall take no more than five personal days per year employee may choose to cash-out up to three unused personal leave days at their per diem rate in June. - D. In June of each year, any remaining paid personal leave days above two (2) shall be automatically cashed out at the employee's per diem rate.